buttplugio/buttplug-developer-guide/developer-guide/intro/buttplug-ethics.md

 This isn't a perfect solution, but it's something.

+When writing your own projects with Buttplug, you can and should express your own feelings about how you mean for your project to be used, as well as anything you may not want it used for.
+Statement of intent can make usage clearer for users, as well as provide context for what your plans are in building whatever it is you may build.
+This statement need not be static, it can grown and change with your project as you gain users and community.
+It can be as abstract as "for consentual, non-harmful sexual enjoyment by all", or as specific as whatever your interests may be.

 ## You Must Be This Tall To Ride This Code

 Developing sex software isn't a practice with much best practices or documented history or even a community of developers willing to admit they'd do such a thing.
 While we hope to change all of those with this library, that's going to take time.
 In order to gain acceptance in larger software communities, we hope to share our code in public forums, such as Github.